 You cannot withhold specific debts or assets from your bankruptcy disclosure, even if you wish to continue paying the debts.
 The responsibility to those debts you feel strongly about is a good thing.
 Bankruptcy protects creditors from discrimination, as well as offering you a new financial start.
 Full and complete disclosure of all debts and assets is mandatory, and the courts treat all creditors equally.

-As you can imagine, and should be prepared for, bankruptcy requires a lot of paperwork.
+As you can imagine, and as you should be prepared for, bankruptcy requires a lot of paperwork.
 In the last decade, much of the paperwork process has become electronic, minimizing paper and conserving other resources.
 The process becomes much clearer and the paperwork not so overwhelming when you have the assistance of a skilled bankruptcy attorney.
 Dave is a North Carolina Legal Specialist in Bankruptcy Law.
 Your one hour consultation with him regarding your financial distress is risk-free.

 Future Property Ownership